Justin Webb: Early life

 In an article in the Radio Times in January 2011, Webb revealed that his natural father was Peter Woods who was formerly a reporter with the Daily Mirror and later became a BBC newsreader.
 Woods was married and Webb's mother, then Gloria Crocombe (daughter of Leonard Crocombe, first editor of the Radio Times), was a secretary at the Daily Mirror and was divorced from her first husband at the time of the affair with Woods.
-Webb commented that his mother's split from Woods may have been as much her doing as his, saying "I do not believe she was abandoned".
-Woods provided financially for Webb but saw his son only once, when he was six months old.
+Webb commented that his mother's split from Woods may have been as much her doing as his, saying "I do not believe she was abandoned."
 Webb took the surname of his stepfather when his mother remarried in 1964.

 Webb's cousin is Gregory Woods, whose mother, Charmion, was the elder sister of Webb's mother, Gloria (despite the shared surname of "Woods", Peter Woods and Gregory Woods are unrelated).

 Webb grew up in Bath.
 He was privately educated at the independent Sidcot School, a Quaker school in Somerset, and the London School of Economics, where he wrote articles for student newspaper The Beaver.